 Mircea Eliade was an exceptional Romanian thinker and writer, with a significant influence all over the world.

-A philosopher and historian of religions, Eliade has been a professor at the University of Chicago since 1957, holder of the Sewell L. Avery Chair since 1962, naturalized american citizen in 1966, honored with the title of Distinguished Service Professor.
+He made yoga and Eastern spirituality known at a significant level at that time and theoretically in the West.
+Philosopher and historian of religions, Eliade has been a professor at the University of Chicago since 1957, holder of the Sewell L. Avery Chair since 1962, naturalized American citizen in 1966, honored with the title of Distinguished Service Professor.

-Author of 30 scientific volumes, literary works and philosophical essays translated into 18 languages and of about 1200 articles and reviews with an extremely varied topic, very well documented.
+Author of 30 scientific volumes, literary works and philosophical essays translated into 18 languages and of about 1200 articles and reviews with an extremely varied theme, very well documented.

-The complete work of Mircea Eliade would occupy over 80 volumes, without taking into account his intimate diaries and unpublished manuscripts.
+Mircea Eliade’s complete work would occupy over 80 volumes, not taking into account his diaries and unpublished manuscripts.

 He became interested in the natural sciences and chemistry, as well as in the occult.

-Despite his father, who was worried about jeopardizing his poor eyesight, Eliade reads passionately.
+Despite his father who was worried that he was endangering his already poor eyesight, Eliade reads with passion.

-One of your favorite authors is Honoré de Balzac.
+One of his favorite authors is Honoré de Balzac.

 Four years later, Eliade finished work on his debut volume, an autobiographical volume, “The Novel of the Myopic Teenager”.